Clienteling: The Secret to Closing the Loop Between Brand and Buyer

 Driving value both online and offline comes down to one thing: Exceptional human-to-human experiences.
 Clienteling technology gives store managers and sales associates the ability to proactively engage with customers, strengthening their relationships and boosting their lifetime value.

-In-store sales associates have the potential to offer an unrivalled customer experience.
+In-store sales associates have the potential to offer an unrivaled customer experience.

 The ability to interact on a one-to-one basis with another human being creates an emotional connection that often nurtures buyers into brand evangelists.
-Today’s consumers value exceptional service and experiences over exceptional products, and leading retailers understand that prioritising personalised in-store experiences for their highest-value customers is the only way to win.
+Today’s consumers value exceptional service and experiences over exceptional products, and leading retailers understand that prioritizing personalized in-store experiences for their highest-value customers is the only way to win.

 Clienteling technology can help your sales associates provide delightful digital experiences to your highest-value customers, strengthening their relationships with your brand and facilitating smooth online sales.

 - What clienteling is and how it can help retailers strengthen customer relationships even during disruption